- Date : 16/04/2021

 A PUC certificate ensures that the vehicle’s emission levels are within the acceptable limits specified by the government, and it is the responsibility of the vehicle owner to maintain the vehicle’s engine to meet these norms.
 While a brand-new car driven straight out of the showroom does not require a PUC certificate for the first year, it is mandatory for all vehicles that are a year old and above.

 The government has made a PUC certificate compulsory but at the same time it has stated that no motor insurance provider can deny service to anyone with valid insurance but with a failed PUC.
-Henceforth, at the time of motor insurance renewal, the insurer will first check if the vehicle has a valid PUC certificate.
+Henceforth, at the time of motor insurance renewal or when buying a new motor insurance policy, the insurer will first check if the vehicle has a valid PUC certificate.

 2. Third-party motor insurance to be valid for only 1 year

-On the part of the insurance providers, it was difficult to decide on premium values for three years.
+On the part of the insurance providers, it was difficult to decide on premium values for motor insurance for three years.
 Further, the number of cases involving accident victims were increasing manifold at the courts as car owners who did not have third-party motor insurance intentionally dragged cases, making the victims suffer.
-The fact that motor insurance companies were forcing a three-year service payment upfront while they enjoyed the interest without having to reimburse for services in the first year made this proposition difficult to digest.
-Car owners were made to bear the cost even as insurance companies merrily took advance payment.
+The fact that companies were forcing a three-year motor insurance service payment upfront while they enjoyed the interest without having to reimburse for services in the first year made this proposition difficult to digest.
+Car owners were made to bear the cost even as motor insurance companies merrily took advance payment.

 Next, let’s look at the documents required while buying motor insurance for cars older than a year.

 Documents required for purchasing motor insurance in 2020

 The following seven documents need to be presented when purchasing a new or renewing motor insurance policy:

 1. Proof of identity (any one of the following):